 There are four levels of progression a person goes through in the development of competence.
 The pathway begins with a complete unawareness of how little a person knows and progresses to a complete unawareness of how much a person knows.

 There is a dangerous cognitive phenomenon that can occur along this continuum known as the Dunning-Kruger effect.
-A person with this cognitive “bias” can be very dangerous and it can contribute to the loss of situational awareness.
+A person with this cognitive “bias” can be very dangerous and it can contribute to an erosion of their situational awareness.

 There are four steps in the progression of competency.